aplteam/Git/README.md

 Noticeable exceptions are the methods `Add` and `Commit`.
 Note that you can execute `Add` implicitly when executing `Commit`; see there.

 All functions are also available via an API which lives in `⎕SE.Git`.
-However, the API calls are mor basic.
+However, the API calls are more basic.
 For example, the  `Commit` API function just does that: executing `git commit`.
 The user command on the other hand first checks whether the project is currently dirty, and if it is it asks the user whether `git add .` should be executed first.

-Also, it opens an edit window for the user to create a message in case the `-m=` option wa not set.
+Also, it opens an edit window for the user to create a message in case the `-m=` option was not set.

 ## Methods